neondatabase/website/content/docs/guides/neon-authorize.md

 <a href="https://github.com/neondatabase/auth0-nextjs-neon-authorize" description="A Todo List built with Auth0, Next.js, and Neon Authorize (SQL from the Backend)" icon="github">Auth0 + Neon Authorize</a>
 <a href="https://github.com/neondatabase/clerk-nextjs-frontend-neon-authorize" description="A Todo List built with Clerk, Next.js, and Neon Authorize (SQL from the Frontend)" icon="github">Clerk (Frontend) + Neon Authorize</a>
 </DetailIconCards>

+## Current limitations

+While this feature is in its early-access phase, there are some limitations to be aware of:

+- **Authentication provider requirements**: The provider you integrate with must support **Asymmetric Keys**.
+For example, **Supabase Auth** will not be compatible until asymetric key support is added.

+- **Connection type**: Your app must use **HTTP** to connect to Neon.
+At this time, **TCP** and **WebSockets** are not supported.
+This means you need to use the [Neon serverless driver](/docs/serverless/serverless-driver) over HTTP.
+Note, a serverless driver for **Python** is planned but not yet available.

+- **JWT expiration delay**: After removing an authentication provider from your project, it may take a few minutes for JWTs signed by that provider to stop working.

+- **Algorithm support**: Only JWTs signed with the **ES256** and **RS256** algorithms are supported.

+These limitations will evolve as we continue developing the feature.
+If you have any questions or run into issues, please let us know.